Vidbo Runestones: U 376

-Uppland Runic Inscription 376 or U 376 is the Rundata catalog listing for a runestone located in the Vidbo churchyard.
-The inscription is classified as being carved in runestone style Pr4, which is also known as Urnes style.
-This runestone style is characterized by slim and stylized animals that are interwoven into tight patterns.
+Uppland Runic Inscription 376 or U 376 is the Rundata catalog listing for the second runestone located in the Vidbo churchyard.
+The inscription is classified as being carved in runestone style Pr4, also known as Urnes style.
+This style is characterized by slim and stylized animals that are interwoven into tight patterns.
 The animal heads are typically seen in profile with slender almond-shaped eyes and upwardly curled appendages on the noses and the necks.
 The text indicates that the inscription was carved by a runemaster with a normalized name of Sten.
 U 376 is the only surviving runestone that was signed by this runemaster.

 The runic text states that the stone was raised by Inga in memory of her son Ragni, who was the husband of a second sponsor named Ragnhildr.
-The inscriptions states that the sponsors also had a bridge made in memory of Ragni.
+The inscription states that the sponsors also had a bridge made in memory of Ragni.
 The reference to bridge-building is similar to that on other runestones during this period.
 Some are Christian references related to passing the bridge into the afterlife.
 At this time, the Catholic Church sponsored the building of roads and bridges through a practice similar to the use of indulgences in return for the church's intercession for the soul of the departed.
 The text also refers to the raising of "stones," suggesting that a second runestone was also raised, with perhaps a stone originally located near each end of the bridge.
 Since U 376 is currently located at the Vidbo church, the stone was likely moved from its original location and then brought to the church.
 Before the historic significance of runestones was understood, they were often reused as materials in the construction of churches, walls, and roads.